mnie-fallback/MNie.github.io/_posts/2016-08-14-TextAnalysis-SemanticFunction.md

 The module itself gives us many opportunities, from text study to building recommendation systems.
 Api Text Analytics gives us the ability to detect sentiment, keywords, topics and the language in which text is written.
 In contrast, the above-mentioned function, examines the sentiment of the text.
 What does it mean?
 It can determine whether a statement/text has a positive or negative undertone.
-I decided it would be fun to "miracle" to test and see how it works.
+I decided it would be fun to test it and see how it works.

 So, where to start?
 First of all, we need to have an account on Azure.
 Then we need to add to it a Cognitive Services module.
 Now it would be nice to throw our data (comments, posts, text, whatever we want to check) and generate some results.

 But after that.
 First, we need to know what data format is accepted by the function.
-This format is json formatted as follows:
+This format is json, formatted as follows:

 <script src="https://gist.github.com/MNie/a2a75632038748f9fc502b805f9706fd.js"></script>